Warehouse Chic HDB Interior Design – Elegant or Eccentric?

 Originality and style on display

-As you can imagine, Space Factor’s take is all about the wood.
-While most designers would go for steel and aluminum chairs and tables, the wooden set here looks quite modern.
+As you can imagine, Space Factor’s take is all about wood.
+While most designers would go for steel and aluminium chairs and tables, the wooden set here looks quite modern.
 As a prominent feature in their HDB renovation, wood makes the overall exposition feel warm and inviting.
 Practically, the kitchen and living room cabinets mimic vintage reclaimed wood pieces.

 In this take, the metal details and casings serve as complementary elements.
 Of course, there’s a small functional table with lacquered steel frame.
 It’s as if attached to the leather sofa opposite the large TV cabinet.

 The designers have completed the décor with a wallpaper of the Eiffel tower.
 In the hall, you can find a dartboard and a bicycle.
 All this comes with a plethora of hooded and camera-style lighting conventional for the industrial style.